lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 Most plant-microbe associations are acquired horizontally from the environment.
 Contrastingly, *T. azollae* is vertically transmitted across generations of *Azolla* inside reproductive structures known as megasporocarps [@Perkins1993; @Zheng2009].
 This strict vertical transmission ensures that each new generation of *Azolla* is pre-inoculated with its symbiotic cyanobacterium, maintaining the partnership across evolutionary timescales.
+_T azollae_ DNA is as strictly inherited as plastid DNA.

-High genetic similarity across *N. azollae* strains found in different *Azolla* species suggests a single evolutionary origin of this symbiosis [@Dijkhuizen2021].
+High genetic similarity across *T. azollae* strains found in different *Azolla* species suggests a single evolutionary origin of this symbiosis [@Dijkhuizen2021].
 Some studies theorised multiple Cyanobacteria are part of the symbiosis [@Papaefthimiou2008], but in Chapter \ref{hidden_treasures} we found this to not be the case.
 Alternatively, some cyanobacteria may be closely associated with _Azolla_ externally [@Pratte2021].

-The relationship between *Azolla* and *N. azollae* has evolved under selective pressures that have shaped the genome of the cyanobiont [@Ran2010].
+The relationship between *Azolla* and *T. azollae* has evolved under selective pressures that have shaped the genome of the cyanobiont [@Ran2010].
 _T azollae_'s life cycle is tightly integrated with and adapted to that of its host fern [@Zheng2009].
-The genome of *N. azollae* has undergone significant reductive evolution, characterised by a high number of pseudogenes and the presence of numerous insertion sequences (IS elements) [@Ran2010].
+The genome of *T. azollae* has undergone significant reductive evolution, characterised by a high number of pseudogenes and the presence of numerous insertion sequences (IS elements) [@Ran2010].
-This genome reduction is indicative of *N. azollae*’s adaptation to an obligate symbiotic lifestyle [@Ran2010;@Warshan2018].
+This genome reduction is indicative of *T. azollae*’s adaptation to an obligate symbiotic lifestyle [@Ran2010;@Warshan2018].
 For many functions necessary for free-living cyanobacteria have been lost, relying instead on the host plant for certain metabolic needs.
 Similar patterns of genome degradation are observed in other obligate symbionts [@Keeling2010; @Wernegreen2002].
 Additionally, certain are enriched in to symbiotic cyanobacteria like transport, chemotaxis and nutrient uptake [@Warshan2018].

 Recent genomic studies have sought to unravel the complexities of this symbiosis by examining the genomes of *Azolla* and its associated microbial community.
-Advances in sequencing technologies have allowed researchers to not only sequence the genome of *N. azollae* but also to explore the broader metagenomic context of *Azolla*’s microbiome [@Li2018; @Dijkhuizen2018].
+Advances in sequencing technologies have allowed researchers to not only sequence the genome of *T. azollae* but also to explore the broader metagenomic context of *Azolla*’s microbiome [@Li2018; @Dijkhuizen2018].
-In particular, efforts have been made to reconstruct microbial genomes from publicly available sequencing data, highlighting the diverse bacterial communities that coexist with *N. azollae* within the *Azolla* holobiont (Chapter \ref{hidden_treasures}) [@Dijkhuizen2018; @Banach2019].
+In particular, efforts have been made to reconstruct microbial genomes from publicly available sequencing data, highlighting the diverse bacterial communities that coexist with *T. azollae* within the *Azolla* holobiont (Chapter \ref{hidden_treasures}) [@Dijkhuizen2018; @Banach2019].
 This broader view of the *Azolla* microbiome provides insights into how various microbial partners might contribute to the overall functionality of the symbiosis.

-This chapter aims to extend our understanding of the *Azolla*-*Nostoc* symbiosis by exploring the genetic diversity and evolutionary history of *N. azollae* across different *Azolla* species.
+This chapter aims to extend our understanding of the *Azolla*-*Nostoc* symbiosis by exploring the genetic diversity and evolutionary history of *T. azollae* across different *Azolla* species.
+We compare the diversity and evolution of the symbiont, to that of the ferns plastids.

+Not all cyanobiont or plastid genomes are publicly available.
-Here we gather and supplement data of _N. azollae_ and _Azolla_ plasmids associated with the _Azolla_ genus and study their evolution in context of other cyanobacterial symbioses.
+So here we gather and supplement data of _T. azollae_ and _Azolla_ plasmids associated with the _Azolla_ genus and study their evolution in context of other cyanobacterial symbioses.
-We add long-read data to further resolve the structure of the fragmented _N. azollae_ genome assembly associated with _A. filiculoides_ as sequenced in chapter \ref{hidden_treasures}.
+We add long-read data to further resolve the structure of the fragmented _T. azollae_ genome assembly associated with _A. filiculoides_ as sequenced in chapter \ref{hidden_treasures}.
 We also add long read data of _A. pinnata_, the only Azolla species that has not been sequenced yet.
 Finally, we add sequencing data of an Azolla strain of unknown taxonomy to us namded Bordeaux after its sampling location.

-With this data on _N. azollae_ and the _Azolla_ genus plastids, we describe the genomic variety of the main symbiont and its co-evolution with its host.
+With this data on _T. azollae_ and the _Azolla_ genus plastids, we describe the genomic variety of the main symbiont and its co-evolution with its host.
-We assess the degradation that _N. azollae_ underwent in becoming a obligate symbiont, how this degradation diversified in the various host species, and we attempt to time degradation in the _N. azollae_ phylogeny.
+We assess the degradation that _T. azollae_ underwent in becoming a obligate symbiont, how this degradation diversified in the various host species, and we attempt to time degradation in the _T. azollae_ phylogeny.
-Finally, we aim to embed the _N. azollae_ evolution in a broader perspective of Nostocales taxonomy, hopefully solving the issue of the _N. azollae_ genus name.
+Finally, we aim to embed the _T. azollae_ evolution in a broader perspective of Nostocales taxonomy, hopefully solving the issue of the _T. azollae_ genus name.
-Within this broader perspective of Nostocales genomes, some symbiotic, some not, we hope to identify clusters of genes shared by symbiotic Nostocales Cyanobacteria and perhaps shared by N. azollae specifically.
+Within this broader perspective of Nostocales genomes, some symbiotic, some not, we hope to identify clusters of genes shared by symbiotic Nostocales Cyanobacteria and perhaps shared by T. azollae specifically.

 Through this analysis, we aim to understand better the genomic and evolutionary dynamics that underlie the *Azolla*-*Nostoc* symbiosis, shedding light on the processes that govern symbiotic interactions and the co-evolution of plants and their microbial partners.
 By doing so, we hope to contribute to a deeper understanding of the role of obligate cyanobacterial symbiosis in plant evolution.
 _Azolla_-_Trichormus_ understanding may positively impact future _Azolla_-based agriculture and biotechnology.

 # Methods

+## Data Collection and Sequencing

+We collected samples from three *Azolla* species: *A. filiculoides*, *A. pinnata*, and an unknown *Azolla* strain named 'Bordeaux.'
+Genomic DNA was extracted from whole plant fronds using the nanopore community protocol.
+Samples were sequenced using nanopore long-read sequencing technology, and data were basecalled with Guppy software.
+Sequencing data was uploaded to EBI ENA under accession `EBI accession`.

+## read baiting
+Baited reads, selected based on homology to known reference genomes, were used to reduce assembly size and possibly enhance accuracy.
+Nanopore sequencing reads were by mapping against this reference a with minimap2 [@Li2018a] and samtools [@Li2009] and then assembled with flye [@Kolmogorov2019].

+## Genome Assembly

+Long-read sequencing data were processed using de novo assembly techniques.
+We utilised Flye for genome assembly, focusing on reconstructing chromosome-length assemblies of *Nostoc azollae* genomes and *Azolla* chloroplast and mitochondrial genomes.

 Anvio pangenomics
 IQtree